philchapdelaine/jsPsych-EEG/README.md

 # JSPsych

 jsPsych 7.0 EEG project demo.
+Not the actual experiment program.